-Arbitration awards by the National Mediation Board (involving labor disputes in the railroad and airline industries) are available in the NMB Knowledge Store back to about 1990 (free).
+Arbitration awards by the National Mediation Board (involving labor disputes in the railroad and airline industries) are available in the NMB Knowledge Store back to about 1990 (free), which also includes decisions of the National Railroad Adjustment Board (NRAB), the Public Law Board (PLB) and the Special Board of Adjustment (SBA).
 For decisions and opinion letters back to 1935, use Lexis (LABOR;NMB) or Westlaw (FLB-NMB for just NMB decisions and opinion letter; FLB-ADMIN to search with employment decisions of other Federal agencies).

 Citation formats: CCH uses the citation format: 04-1 ARB ¶ 3765.
 BNA uses the format: 130 LA 837 (Arb.
 2012).
 See also the formats in the Shepardizing section, below.

 Shepardizing Labor Awards: You can Shepardize citations from any of the published sources using Shepard's Labor Arbitration Citations in print or on Lexis, using the format: "xx-x lab. arb. awards (cch) Pxxxx" or "xxx lab. arb. rep. (bna) xxx".